Matching Impatient and Heterogeneous Demand and Supply: Simulation Experiments

-For our simulation, we consider a model with four demand and four supply nodes and Poisson arrivals with rates $\bld \lambda=(3, 2, 1, 3)$ and $\mu=(2, 2, 2, 2)$.
-Further, we assume that the system is initially empty and all the nodes have the same patience time distribution with the same mean and variance, i.e., $\theta^D_j = \theta^S_k = \theta$.
-We consider two different distributions of the patience times both having an increasing hazard rate function; uniform in $[0,2/\theta]$ and gamma with shape parameter equal to 3 and scale parameters equal to $1/3\theta$, i.e., the mean patience time is $1/\theta$.
-We fix the time horizon $t=100$ in \eqref{eq:Profit} and we denote the value vector for each demand node by $\bld v_{j}= (v_{j1}, \ldots, v_{jK})$ for each $j\in \bbJ$.
+For our first set of simulations, we consider a model with four demand and four supply nodes and Poisson arrivals with rates $\bld{\lambda}^D=(3, 2, 1, 3)$ and $\bld{\lambda}^S=(2, 2, 2, 2)$.
+Further, we assume that the system is initially empty and we denote the value vector for each demand node by $\bld v_{j}= (v_{j1}, \ldots, v_{jK})$ for each $j\in \bbJ$.
 The values at each edge are given by the vectors: $\bld v_{1} = (1, 2, 3, 1)$, $\bld v_{2}= (1, 1, 1, 1)$, $ \bld v_{3}=(2, 1, 1, 2)$, and $\bld v_{4}= (3, 3, 2, 1)$.
 The holding costs for demand and supply nodes are $\bld c^D=(1, 2, 1, 2)$ and $\bld c^S=(2, 1, 2, 1)$, respectively.
+All the nodes have the same patience time distribution with the same mean and variance, i.e., $\theta^D_j = \theta^S_k = \theta$.
+We consider two different distributions of the patience times both having an increasing hazard rate function; uniform in $[0,2/\theta]$ and gamma with shape parameter equal to 3 and scale parameter equal to $1/3\theta$, i.e., the mean patience time is $1/\theta$.
+We fix the time horizon $t=100$ in \eqref{eq:Profit}.
 Figures~\ref{fig:GammaSim} and \ref{fig:UniformSim} show the ratio of average objective of the matching policy to the optimal objective of \eqref{eq:max_A_w_v3G} for the two policies as a function of the scaling parameter $n$ for various values of the discrete review period $l^n$.
-Figures~\ref{fig:GammaTheta} and \ref{fig:UniformTheta} show the aforementioned ratio as a function of the review period $l^n$ for various values of the mean patience times.
-To illustrate the impact of changing either the review period length, $l^n$, or the scaling parameter, $n$, all the figures of this section hold one of these parameters constant while varying the other (i.e., we do not let the review period length grow with the arrival rate as it did in Section \ref{sec:HVS}).
-Below, we summarize the main observations from the simulations.
+To illustrate the impact of changing both the review period length, $l^n$, and the scaling parameter, $n$, in each chart of this section we hold the review period length $l^n$ constant while letting the scaling parameter $n$ grow (i.e., we do not let the review period length grow with the arrival rate as it did in Section \ref{sec:HVS}).
+In other words, in each chart we hold the discrete review length constant while letting the arrival rates $\boldsymbol{\lambda}^{D,n}$ and $\boldsymbol{\lambda}^{S,n}$ grow large. \amy{We do this because our chosen scaling for $l^n$ is not unique, and we wanted to illustrate more broadly the review period length impact.} Below, we summarize the main observations from the simulations.